Spectrality of Prime Size Tiles: Main results

-The condition that $p$ points have to be in general linear positions is tight in the sense that $3$ colinear points need not be tiling, for example, $\{0,3,4\}$ does not tile $\mathbb Z$ (corresponds to $p=3$, and $d=1<2=3-1$, see also \cite{newman1977} for a characterization of prime power size tiles in $\mathbb Z$).
-The author does not know non-tiling examples for other values of $p$, but would expect that they exist for every pair $p,d$ with $d<p-1$.
+Theorem \ref{ThmMain2} produces some interesting consequences, for example we can assert that any $3$ points must be tiling as long as they are not on a line.
+On the other hand, this also shows that the condition that $p$ points have to be in general linear positions is tight, since $3$ colinear points indeed need not be tiling, e.g., $\{0,3,4\}$ does not tile $\mathbb Z$ (see also \cite{newman1977} for a characterization of tiles with prime power sizes in $\mathbb Z$).